[Image Source] AI illustration by DALL·E

 2. Micro-Dialogue

-Maybe because I grew up without much, I just keep wanting things
+→ Maybe because I grew up with so little, I keep wanting to buy things.

-Even so, I gave you the best of what I had
+→ Even so, I gave you the best of what I had to eat and wear.

 3. Culture & Subtext